“So where are you from in the States?”

 “$5 per species, per person, you mean?”

 “No, actually. $5 for everything.
 Elk, antelope, deer, turkey, all of it.”

 “But with licenses and tags that cheap, the whole state of Oklahoma must hunt!
 Trophy animals have to be hard to come by, surely!”

 I hated to keep contradicting the man who was so generously footing my bill but I had to be honest.

-I polished off the salmon on my plate as my host pontificated about an embarrassment of hunting opportunities and how I couldn’t possibly appreciate how fortunate I was.
+I polished off the salmon on my plate as my host pontificated about an embarrassment of hunting opportunities and how I couldn’t possibly appreciate just how fortunate I was.
 He was right on both counts.
-It took a trip to Germany and a conversation with a man who’s hunted all over the world to make me realize just how blessed I am to be a sportsman in Oklahoma.
+It took a trip to Germany and a conversation with a man who’s hunted all over the world to make me realize just how blessed I am to be a sportsman in right here at home.
 But I’m sure glad I did.